Skip to content

 How Much Does an Accessory Apartment Cost?

-One reason why ADUs may cost more than you expect is because they often contain the same features and components as a traditional dwelling.
-Also, you’re going to pay approximately the same amount per square foot as you would to build a larger home, but the cost for materials tends to be higher per unit if they are purchased in smaller quantities.
+Additionally, ADUs may cost more than expected because they often contain the same features and components as a traditional dwelling.
+Also, you’ll pay approximately the same amount per square foot as you would to build a larger home, but the cost for materials tends to be higher per unit if purchased in smaller quantities.
+On the flip side, you don’t have to factor in the land cost or hooking up new utilities as you build the apartment on your existing property.

 You can use an ACE loan to build an addition or convert a space in your house.
-The loan amount may not exceed 80% of the appraised value of your home, and the maximum amount of financing you can qualify for is $80,000.
+The loan amount may not exceed 80% of the appraised value of your home, and the maximum amount of financing you can qualify for is around $80,000.
 The funds are dispersed as work is completed.
 To be eligible, you must own a single-family home and be 62 or older, although the CHFA makes the final determination of eligibility.

 How to Start Building an Accessory Apartment